-An employee shall lose his/her seniority and shall be deemed to have terminated his/her employment in the event that:
+An employee shall lose their seniority and shall be deemed to have terminated their employment in the event that:

-- (a) he/she is discharged for just cause; - (b) he/she voluntarily terminates his/her employment; - (c) he/she is on layoff for more than twelve (12) months; - (d) he/she abandons his/her position in accordance with Clause 10.7; - (e) he/she is on layoff and fails to report when recalled for work of an ongoing nature within seven calendar days after being notified of recall by registered mail from the Employer.
-Employees who are required to provide notice to another employer may report to work within fourteen (14) calendar days after being notified of recall by registered mail.
+- (a) they are discharged for just cause; - (b) they voluntarily terminates their employment; - (c) they are on layoff for more than 12 months; - (d) they abandon their position in accordance with Clause 10.7;

+(e) they are on layoff and fails to report when recalled for work of an ongoing nature within seven calendar days after being notified of recall by registered mail from the Employer.
+Employees who are required to provide notice to another employer may report to work within 14 calendar days after being notified of recall by registered mail.